 Installation

 Unzip the code package in a convenient location that probably should not be in your working data folders.
 Open ArcMap and click on the Arc Toolbox icon to open the Arc Toolbox window.
 Right-click on an empty area of the window and select “Add Toolbox…”.
 Navigate to the unzipped code package and select PlanarOrientationTools.tbx.
-Note that Python scripts (*.py files) and projectedBedding.lyr need to be in the same folder as the toolbox (.tbx) file.
-Once you have added the toolbox, you may wish to right-click again on an empty area of the Arc Toolbox window and select “Save Settings > Default”.
+Note that Python scripts (*.py files) and projectedBedding.lyr need to be in the same folder as the toolbox (.tbx) file; do not move them!
+Once you have added the toolbox, you may wish to right-click again on an empty area of the Arc Toolbox window and select “Save Settings > To Default”.

 The following sections discuss individual tools.